leddoo/rug/main.md

         - and estimate gains from going 4x2.
 - circular & elliptic arcs.
 - stroke: round, miter, square.
+- how to deal with open paths fills?
 - rasterizer interface?

 stuff: